Kong/developer.konghq.com/app/deck/environment-variables.md

   - /deck/
 ---

-To manage any values in decK files with environment varaibles, you can create environment variables with the `DECK_` prefix and reference them as `{%raw%}${{ env "DECK_*" }}{%endraw%}` in your state file.
+To manage any values in decK files with environment variables, you can create environment variables with the `DECK_` prefix and reference them as `{%raw%}${{ env "DECK_*" }}{%endraw%}` in your state file.

 When you use decK to apply configurations to {{site.base_gateway}},